canonical/real-time-ubuntu-docs/docs/explanation/priority-inversion-inheritance.rst

 The diagram below helps illustrate the mechanism.
 As before, the low-priority task L starts running and acquires the lock.
-Similarly to the previous scenario, task H wakes up and starts running, but it is soon blocked while attempting to get the lock.
+Similar to the previous scenario, task H wakes up and starts running, but it is soon blocked while attempting to get the lock.

 The high-priority task H wants to take the same lock held by the low-priority task L.
-Differently than in the priority inversion's case, and instead of H going to sleep and waiting, priority inheritance occurs, with L acquiring H's priority.
+In this case, and instead of H going to sleep and waiting, priority inheritance occurs, with L acquiring H's priority.
 The low-priority task L can now run with the same priority as task H, enabling it to finish its work in the critical section and then release the lock.
 The inheritance mechanism centers around boosting the lower task's priority, giving it one higher than the upcoming medium priority task M, which would cause unbounded latencies.

 Once task L finishes its critical section work, task H acquires the lock, where the purple bar turns orange.
-Whenever task H completes, it will, in turn, release the lock.
+When task H completes, it will, in turn, release the lock.
 Only now can the medium-priority task M come along and start running.
 If needed, the higher-priority task H could further preempt task M to finish its processing.
 Priority inheritance in a real-time kernel solves the issue of task M starting to run between tasks H and L, which would give rise to unbounded latencies and priority inversion.